Interviews and assessment centres

 I’m a confident, bubbly, energetic person – all these qualities would make me thrive as a teacher.
 To be a great teacher, I think you need the ability to connect with others and inspire a genuine desire for knowledge, as well as to cope with the daily challenges and pressures teaching brings.
 My favourite university tutor had these abilities in spades.
 She’s an exceptionally busy person, always on the go with a million commitments in her diary, rushing from one class to the next.
 However, whenever she entered the lecture theatre, she was present, enthusiastic about the lecture material, and completely focused on the students sat in front of her.
 While she spoke, the whole room went silent as we hung onto her every word.
 But she also encouraged people to speak up and ask questions, making us active participants in our learning.
 She had a great sense of humour too and made us laugh.
 I admired how she had complete control over the room but also managed to have that personal connection with her students.
 This is exactly the kind of relationship I wish to emulate with my pupils – to be sufficiently authoritative to hold their attention, but also have the warmth and approachability that inspires their trust and engagement.

 I demonstrated how I can bring these qualities during a very important recent assignment: organising my niece’s birthday party!
 She wanted it dinosaur-themed and would have thought I was a total embarrassment if I mixed up ankylosaurus with allosaurus when arranging the party games and the decorations.
 She also wanted to invite her whole class from school.
 I had to be meticulous and organised while planning the event and running it on the day to avoid complete chaos, but I couldn’t let that fear of chaos show while I was interacting with the children and leading the activities.
 I brought the “fun” while also making sure the party ran smoothly.
-My niece and her friends told me they had a great time, parents were astonished by the level of detail I’d gone to, and I think my niece was particularly impressed I’d got the dinosaur facts correct.
+My niece and her friends told me they had a great time, parents were astonished by the level of detail I’d gone to, and my niece was particularly impressed I’d got the dinosaur facts correct.
 In addition to demonstrating patience and a good sense of humour under pressure, I can also relate to and empathise with children; I can appreciate and get excited about their passions and interests, and these qualities would also make me a highly successful and influential teacher.

 What are some of the key challenges faced by teachers today?